 Step 1: Cleaning the Trampoline

-At first clean the whole trampoline.
-There might be accumulated dust, debris, birds poop, leaves, or other things.
+First, clean the whole trampoline.
+There might be accumulated dust, debris, bird poop, leaves, or other things.
 Clean them well using a long handle broom like the SANGFOR Broom Set.

 Experts don’t recommend snow blowers or shovels to remove snow from the trampoline as they might scratch or damage the mat.

-After cleaning is completed it’s time to take apart necessary parts.
+After cleaning is completed, it’s time to take apart the necessary parts.

 Step 2: Removing Poles and Net

 Removal starts from the slack parts like the enclosure net.
-Some trampolines have additional accessories such as basketball goal, clubhouse, sprinkler, tgoma, and so on, remove them first.
+Some trampolines have additional accessories such as a basketball goal, clubhouse, sprinkler, tgoma, and so on; remove them first.

-If the enclosure has top-rails on top of the poles, detach them.
-Now untie the straps of the net from poles.
+If the enclosure has top rails on top of the poles, detach them.
+Now untie the straps of the net from the poles.
 Then remove the enclosure net and poles.

 When detaching the net, be sure the zipper is unzipped.
 If you want, you can wash the net and make it clean.
 Afterward, fold it several times and tie it with straps.